lestere312/cs461Defense/index.md

 > into the business and technically aspects of blockchain.
 Limitless VIP was
 > essentially a scam, which was a good example of what many think of this
 > sector.
 Maker DAO on the other hand was an interesting ecosystem of different
-> types of blockchains for functionality like stable coins and coins that holder
+> types of blockchains for functionality like stable coins and coins that hold
 > voting rights towards future decisions.

 ## [Research 2](./research2.pdf).